 The banner recognition program is another element of the March of Dimes national campaign, “Healthy Babies are Worth the Wait.”
 One of the campaign’s national goals is to reduce the rate of elective deliveries before 39 weeks of pregnancy to 5% or less.
-In addition to the hospitals that have already qualified in Florida, many other hospitals are in the process of qualifying or have signed a pledge to reduce early elective deliveries by the end of 2014.
+In addition to the hospitals that have already qualified in Florida, many other hospitals are in the process of qualifying or have signed a pledge to reduce early elective deliveries.

 “Studies have shown that deliveries that are scheduled for non-medical reasons may increase harm to infants, increase health care costs, and worsen medical outcomes,” said Dr. Robert Yelverton, Chair of ACOG District XII.
 “We are extremely pleased with the participation from the hospitals across Florida and with the great results this collaborative effort is seeing.”

 “We are delighted to present to each hospital with this commemorative banner for adhering to standards that directly benefit the health of babies,” said Dr. Karen Harris, Chair of the Program Services Committee for the March of Dimes Florida Chapter.
 “The last few weeks of pregnancy are extremely important for the baby’s brain and lung development, among other organs, so we want to commend this momentous achievement.”